agapebondservant/instructlab-poc-app/README.md

   ```

 For demonstrations:
 1. Should support any type of logfile.
-For demonstration purposes, try to stick to smaller files;
-see the `sample_logs` directory for a good sample set.
+For demonstration purposes, try to stick to smaller files.
+See the `sample_logs` directory for a good sample set for demos.

 OTHER NOTES:
 * Tested with python 3.11, 3.12